-The Puppeteer/UI tests are a form of characterization tests
+The Puppeteer/UI tests are a form of

 which use screenshots to compare current and previous behavior of

 test/results/results.json file, and the screenshots

-themselves are

-stroed in the package's
+themselves are stored in the package's

-screenshots/ directory, though only the former should
+screenshots/ directory, though only the

-file.diff.png are also generated, showing the divergent screenshot and a
+file.diff.png are also generated, showing the divergent

-screenshots reflect your change, you can update the new hashes manually in the
+the screenshots reflect your change, you can update the new hashes manually in

 test/results/results.json file, or update all hashes with the